lukinkratas/yafin/README.md

 - Not returning pandas dataframes (because why?).
 - Uses caching and utilizes singleton pattern in symbol class to save resources.
 - Minimal and build on [curl-cffi](https://github.com/lexiforest/curl_cffi)
 - Approx. 2x faster, than other Yahoo finance clients.
-Run the tests yourself - `make test-perf` (All tests running synchronously, returning pandas DataFrame, with http mocked responses)
+Run the tests yourself - `make test-perf` (All tests running synchronously, returning pandas DataFrame and http responses are mocked.)

 ![test-perf](docs/test-perf.png)